rebecca-pete/cobol-ciao/README.md

 1. To run the executable you just created, run `./multiply` in the CLI.<br/>

-1. When prompted, enter any one digit number.
+1. When prompted, enter any one-digit number.
 For this example, `3`.<br/>

-1. When prompted, enter a second one digit number.
+1. When prompted, enter a second one-digit number.
 For this example, `7`.<br/>

 1. You should see the following output: `Result is = 21`